 The Department of Emergency Medicine participates in multiple clinical trial networks and also conducts local investigator-initiated clinical trials.
 Research specialists support enrollment in these trials in the emergency department and by coordinating with emergency medical services.

 SIREN (Strategies to Innovate Emergency Care Clincal Trial Network) is a jointly NINDS-NHLBI supported network dedicated to testing interventions for brain, heart, lung or blood emergencies.
 SIREN is a continuation of both the Resusciation Outcomes Consortium (NHLBI) and the Neurological Emergencies Treatment Trial network (NINDS).
-Current trials in include:
+Current and recent trials in include:

 - BOOST-3 is testing intracranial pressure monitoring versus brain tissue oxygen monitoring to guide intensive care in severe traumatic brain injury

 - BIO-BOOST is collecting biospecimens from traumatic brain injury patients

 - ELECTRO-BOOST is collecting continuous EEG data from patients recovering from severe traumatic brain injury

 - ICECAP is testing different durations of hypothermia for improving outcomes after out-of-hospital cardiac arrest

 - PRECICECAP is collecting high resolution EEG, imaging and other data from patients recovering from cardiac arrest to determine individual response to treatment